Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 ```

 Update **var-logging-diagnosticSettingsforNetworkSecurityGroupsStoragePrefix** provide unique prefix to generate a unique storage account name.
 This parameter is only used for `HIPAA/HITRUST Policy Assignment`.

+Update with valid contact information for the Azure Service Health Alerts: email and phone number.

+Set the values for the Azure tags.

 **Sample environment YAML (Logging section only)**